janekfleper/typst-fancy-units/docs/manual.typ

 === `per-mode` <unit-examples-per-mode>

 As explained earlier in @unit-parameters the `per-mode` only affects the output of the units.
-For the input format you most likely want to use a forward slash `/` to indicate a fraction, but it is also valid to use negative exponents.
+For the input format you most likely want to use a slash `/` to indicate a fraction, but it is also valid to use negative exponents.
-The forward slash will only affect the first trailing unit, use parentheses or (curly) brackets to apply the fraction to multiple units.
+The slash will only affect the first trailing unit, use parentheses or (curly) brackets to apply the fraction to multiple units.

 #my-tidy.show-example-table(
   columns: (
     (per-mode: "power"),
     (per-mode: "fraction"),
+    (per-mode: "slash"),
   ),
   scope: (unit: unit),
   "unit[m / s]",